bkoopman/sdl-tridion-world/PnP Cartridge/Documentation/readme.txt

 1. taf:claim:pnp:characteristics for Customer Characteristics.
 2. taf:claim:pnp:trackingkeys for Tracking Keys.

-Claim will be added for each characteristic or tracking key found in the relevant collections.
+Claim will be added for each characteristic or tracking key found in the relevant collections as "%SUBJECT%:%ITEM_NAME%.